SwiftGGTeam/the-swift-programming-language-in-chinese/ReferenceManual/Declarations.rst

 If the *type name* is a class, structure, or enumeration type, the extension extends that type.
-If the *type name* is a protocol type, the extension extends all types that conform to that protocol.
+If the *type name* is a protocol type, the extension extends all types that conform to that protocol, and the declarations in the extension's body can't be marked ``final``.

 Extension declarations can add protocol conformance to an existing class, structure, and enumeration type in the *adopted protocols*.